Dave-DigiMim/Device-Management/README.md

 These Python scripts are pt-device-manager messaging clients.
 They send messages to the device management service to adjust the screen settings or query the battery status on a pi-top device.

 ##### pt-i2s
-Used by pt-device-manager to switch I2S on/off, specifically when targeting pi-topSPEAKER/pi-topPULSE.
+Used by pt-device-manager to switch I2S on/off on the Raspberry Pi, specifically when targeting pi-topSPEAKER/pi-topPULSE.
+This is **only** used in conjunction with pi-topHUB v1, as I2S is handled automatically on pi-topHUB v2.
 To configure for I2S, a custom `asound.conf` file is used to enable mixing multiple audio sources.
 As well as this, some settings in `/boot/config.txt` are altered:

 * `dtoverlay=hifiberry-dac` - enables I2S audio on subsequent boots
 * `#dtparam=audio=on` - disables default sound driver